-Children should all be able to achieve their optimal physical growth and psychological development
+Children should all be able to achieve their optimal physical growth and psycho-emotional development

 The future of human societies depends on children being able to achieve their optimal physical growth and psychological development.
 Never before has there been so much knowledge to assist families and societies in their desire to raise children to meet their potential.

 Early childhood development is considered to be the most important phase in life which determines the quality of health, well-being, learning and behaviour across the life span.
 It is a period of great opportunity, but also of great vulnerability to negative influences and constitutes a unique phase for capitalizing on developmental forces to prevent or minimize disabilities and potential secondary conditions.

 The course that development takes in each person depends critically on the quality of stimulation, support and nurturance that the child experiences in his or her family, neighbourhood, and care environments.
 When these are deficient or unsupportive child development can be seriously malaffected.

 Conclusive evidence shows however that with early and appropriate interventions that address the risk factors, growth, cognitive and social-emotional development can be modified in ways which improve health, well-being, and competence in the long-term.
 Despite the strength of the evidence for the greater effectiveness of investing in the early years, the response in terms of investments, has been slow particularly in the poorest countries.